The Sino-Japanese War of 1894–1895: Perceptions, Power, and Primacy

-The Sino-Japanese War of 1894–1895: Perceptions, Power, and Primacy is a 2003 non-fiction book by Sarah C. Paine about the first Sino-Japanese War.
+The Sino-Japanese War of 1894–1895: Perceptions, Power, and Primacy is a 2003 non-fiction book by S. C. M. Paine about the first Sino-Japanese War.

 Background

-The Sino-Japanese War of 1894-1895 is a follow up to Sarah Paine's previous work, Imperial Rivals: China, Russia and Their Disputed Frontier.
+The Sino-Japanese War of 1894–1895 is a follow-up to Paine's previous work, Imperial Rivals: China, Russia and Their Disputed Frontier.
 The book makes use of contemporary newspapers alongside Chinese and Japanese secondary sources; Paine learned Japanese so that she could analyse these works.

 Content

 The book analyses the events leading up to, the causes of, and the resulting outcome of the first Sino-Japanese war.
 Paine argues that the war ended the previous balance of power in East Asia, leading to the decline of the Confucian Qing dynasty, and that it had a lasting impact on Western perceptions of East Asia.

 The book consists of three sections, and an epilogue.
 The first section discusses the events leading up to the war, the second section looks at the war from a military perspective, and the third section examines the post-war negotiations and settlements.